 “In Dance Crew we get united.
 It’s like a small family,” shares Martinova.

 Throughout the school year, Dance Crew is invited to perform at various events organized at AUBG.
 As the Christmas is coming closer, the Dance Crew organizes an entertaining flash mob for the annual Christmas Ball.
 The students are invited to a workshop, where they can learn all the moves beforehand, and then join the Crew in their performance during the Ball.

-Toni Gashi, a new club member, shares that performing in front of such a large audience was a new to him experience.
+Toni Gashi, a new club member, shares that performing in front of such a large audience was a new and exciting experience for him.

 “It felt great when people came to congratulate us after the performance,” says Gashi.